wvirany/BayesOpt/progress.md

-### Notes:
+### Thoughts:

 * Should we be using consistent GP params? --> Maybe.
 First, let's see what they are
-* UMAP projections of chemical space: have unobserved in gray, observed in another color
+* UMAP / t-SNE projections of chemical space: have unobserved in gray, observed in another color
 * Try BO exp 1 for many iters? (e.g., 100+)
 * Try EI acquisition function
 * Compare preliminary BO experiments to compressed fingerprints
 * ~~Try BO experiments with larger tolerance~~
-* Should we try predicting different endpoints besides logP?
+* Should we try predicting different endpoints besides logS?
 * Is `gp.set_training_data()` the right method to update GP posterior?